CERES-RUB/academic-skills/03_Presentations.md

 <div class="Tip">

 Are you nervous?
 This is normal.
 But it usually helps to be really well prepared - and also the routine that comes with the course of study.
 If you have the feeling that this is not enough for you, you can get professional help - almost every university offers a workshop where you can practice academic writing and presenting as well as a counselling service for cases of exam nerves.
 Make use of this if you think it could help you.
-For more information see <http://www.sz.rub.de/> and <https://studium.ruhr-uni-bochum.de/en/counselling>.
+For more information see <https://studium.ruhr-uni-bochum.de/en/counselling> or find some English workshops at <https://www.zfw.rub.de/sz/mini-workshops>.
+At <schreibberatung@rub.de> you can also ask for counselling on academic writing.

 </div>